ppy/osu-wiki/news/2022-02-10-community-choice-results.md

 If you've been living under a rock since 2022 started, the Community Choice polls are a special event we host each year where the community gets together and votes for their favourite maps of the past year in a tally of epic proportions.

-Continuing the trend we started last year, this year's results is divvied up into two categories: the Community Favourites and the Mapper's Favourites, which come from the total community vote and a special ranked mapper only vote respectively.
+Continuing the trend we started last year, this year's results is divvied up into two categories: the Community Favourites and the Mapper's Favourites, which come from the total community vote and a special ranked mapper-only vote respectively.

 Onwards to the winners: